BioSchemas/bioschemas.github.io/pages/_tutorials/community/taxon.md

   <div>
       This tutorial complements the tutorials <a href="../howto/howto_right_profile">how to select the right profile for your resource</a> and <a href="../howto/howto_add_markup">how to mark up your own resource with Bioschemas</a>.
 Please check these tutorials first.

-      Depending on your use case, you may also want to check this related tutorial: <a href="../tutorials/plant">How to add markup to Plant resources</a>.
+      Depending on your use case, you may also want to check this related tutorial: <a href="../plant">How to add markup to Plant resources</a>.
   </div>
 </div>

 ## Overview

-This How-To will guide you through the steps necessary to markup resources dealing with biodiversity in a broad sense, using Bioschemas' [Taxon](/profile/Taxon) and [TaxonName](/profile/TaxonName) profiles.
+This How-To will guide you through the steps necessary to markup resources dealing with biodiversity in a broad sense, using Bioschemas' [Taxon](../../profiles/Taxon) and [TaxonName](../../profiles/TaxonName) profiles.

-The resources may span a large spectrum of domains, ranging from academic biodiversity databases such as taxonommic registries, species check lists and scientific literature repositories, to private companies concerned with regulations and directives related to endangered spceies, to associations of citizens praticing birdwatching or sea fishing.
+The resources may span a large spectrum of domains, ranging from academic biodiversity databases such as taxonommic registries, species check lists and scientific literature repositories, to private companies concerned with regulations and directives related to endangered species, to associations of citizens praticing birdwatching or sea fishing.

 The main goal of marking up these resources is to improve their Findability on the Web, in accordance with the goals of Bioschemas themselves, while connecting them together thus helping to weave a broad biodiversity web.

 ## The Taxon and TaxonName profiles

-These two profiles can be used together or separately depending on your use case.
+These two profiles can be used together or separately depending on the use case.

 ### Taxon

 A [taxon](https://en.wikipedia.org/wiki/Taxon) is a group of organisms with common characteristics, identified by taxonomists to form a certain unit.
-If your resources deal with groups of biological organisms like animals, plants, fungi or bacteria, then you may want to use the [**Taxon**](/profile/Taxon) profile.
+If your resources deal with groups of biological organisms like animals, plants, fungi or bacteria, then you may want to use the [**Taxon**](../../profiles/Taxon) profile.
 The least you would need to know to describe a Taxon is:
 - its full **[scientific name](https://en.wikipedia.org/wiki/Binomial_nomenclature)** including authorship and date (property `schema:name`), also called _accepted name_ in botanics or _valid name_ in zoology,
 - its **[taxonomimc rank](https://en.wikipedia.org/wiki/Taxonomic_rank)** (property `schema:taxonRank`) such as species, genus, family etc.